-I have used Mod podge as well, mostly for my fairy houses, as mod podge has an outdoor version (with a varnish function as well as gluing function), and that is what I needed for this kind of small house.
+I have used Mod podge as well, mostly for my fairy houses, as Mod Podge has an outdoor version (with a varnish function as well as a gluing function), and that is what I needed for this kind of small house.

 And oh boy: it is sticky!
 To be clear: it’s not like you are using super glue, but at the least, it sticks together quite easily.
 You still need to let it dry though!